euske/mcproxy/README.txt

 Terms and Conditions:

-This program is in public domain.
+This program is in public domain and comes with ABSOLUTELY NO WARRANTY.
 There's no need to ask permission of doing anything with this program.